alan-turing-institute/AutisticaCitizenScience/project-management/README.md

 # Project Management

-This folder contains the PDF files that were submitted as part of the research ethics application for the University of Cambridge.
-The file numbers refer to the order in which these appendices appeared in the application.
-They are not ordered by importance.

 ### Overview

 The [study protocol](A9_StudyProtocol.pdf) is a description of the steps that core research team members should take to manage the project.

-The [participant information sheet](A7_ParticipantInformationSheet.pdf) describes the project for anyone who would like to take part.
+The [participant information sheet](participant-information-sheet.md) ([PDF format](A7_ParticipantInformationSheet.pdf)) describes the project for anyone who would like to take part.

-The [values and outcomes](A2_ValuesAndOutcomes.pdf) document outlines the guiding principles and the projected deliverables for the project.
+The [project values](project-values.md) document outlines the guiding principles for the project.
+The [planned outputs](planned-outputs.md) document details the projected deliverables.
+These are combined into one document in [PDF format](A2_ValuesAndOutcomes.pdf).

 ### Participation